Financial management software: The best tools for finance teams

 The landscape of financial tools and accounting software is changing.
-The explosion of new SaaS vendors and rise of remote work has forced businesses to reimagine how employees collaborate and that includes finance teams.
+The explosion of new SaaS vendors and the rise of remote work has forced businesses to reimagine how employees collaborate, and that includes finance teams.

 But many teams are stuck using Excel, old templates, or a financial management solution that’s been around for decades.
-Luckily there’s a new wave of finance software designed to help you automate mundane tasks so you can focus on more strategic priorities that help your business grow faster and win.
+Luckily there’s a new wave of finance software designed to help you streamline and automate mundane tasks so you can focus on profitability and other strategic priorities that help your business grow faster and win.
 But with 100s of vendors to choose from, how do you pick the tools that are best for your team and most beneficial to your day-to-day expense tracking and money management?

-In this guide, we’ll focus on 6 distinct categories of financial software every business needs and recommend the winners that’ll help your finance team work smarter including Ramp - the all-in-one corporate card and spend management platform.
+In this guide, we’ll focus on 6 distinct categories of finance tools every business needs and recommend the winners that’ll help your finance team work smarter including Ramp - the all-in-one corporate card and spend management platform.